atakan-topaloglu/stable-virtual-camera/GLI_GUIDE.md

 ```
 python demo.py \
+    --data_path <data_path> \
     --task img2img \
     --num_inputs 3 \
-    --data_path <data_path> \
     --video_save_fps 10
 ```

 - The above command works for the dataset without trajectory prior (e.g., DL3DV-140).
-When the trajectory prior is available given a benchmarking dataset, for example, `orbit` trajectory prior for the CO3D dataset, we use the `nearest-gt` chunking strategy by setting `--use_traj_prior True --traj_prior orbit --chunking_strategy nearest-gt --save_subdir  2pass_chunk-nearest-gt`.
+When the trajectory prior is available given a benchmarking dataset, for example, `orbit` trajectory prior for the CO3D dataset, we use the `nearest-gt` chunking strategy by setting `--use_traj_prior True --traj_prior orbit --chunking_strategy nearest-gt`.
 We find this leads to more 3D consistent results.
 - For all the single-view conditioning test scenarios: we set `--camera_scale <camera_scale>` with `<camera_scale>` sweeping 20 different camera scales `0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9 1.0 1.1 1.2 1.3 1.4 1.5 1.6 1.7 1.8 1.9 2.0`.
-- For the single-view conditioning test scenario on the RealEstate10K dataset, we find increasing cfg is helpful: we additionally set `--cfg 6.0` (cfg is `2.0` by default).
+- In single-view regime for the RealEstate10K dataset, we find increasing `cfg` is helpful: we additionally set `--cfg 6.0` (`cfg` is `2.0` by default).
-- For the evaluation on the semi-dense-view regime (i.e., DL3DV-140 and Tanks and Temples dataset) with `32` input views, we zero-shot extend `T` to fit all input and target views in one forward.
+- For the evaluation in semi-dense-view regime (i.e., DL3DV-140 and Tanks and Temples dataset) with `32` input views, we zero-shot extend `T` to fit all input and target views in one forward.
 Specifically, we set `--T 90` for the DL3DV-140 dataset and `--T 80` for the Tanks and Temples dataset.
 - For the evaluation on ViewCrafter split (including the RealEastate10K, CO3D, and Tanks and Temples dataset), we find zero-shot extending `T` to `25` to fit all input and target views in one forward is better.
 Also, the V split uses the original image resolutions: we therefore set `--T 25 --L_short 576`.